DIFEM: Key-points Interaction based Feature Extraction Module for Violence Recognition in Videos: Proposed Methodology

 \subsubsection{Selection of Key-points}

 From the available key-points, a subset of joints has been strategically chosen to emphasize body parts most pertinent to violence detection.
-These joints include wrists, elbows, hips, ankles, and the neck.
 Each joint was selected based on how likely it is to be involved in violent actions.
 For instance, wrists and elbows tend to exhibit crucial movements indicative of aggressive actions, while hips, ankles, and neck contribute to overall body posture and interaction dynamics.
 Moreover, specific weights were assigned to each joint to reflect their relative importance in capturing meaningful motion patterns and interactions during violence scenarios.
 From the 25 key-points extracted by the OpenPose model, we select 11 key-points corresponding to body joints which are most likely to have significant involvement in physical confrontations, ensuring that the most relevant movements are captured.
 These selected key-points are right wrist, left wrist, right elbow, left elbow, right hip, left hip, right knee, left knee, right ankle, left ankle, and neck.
 These selected key-points can be seen in Figure \ref{selected_keypoints}.